RVNayan/Dot-Matrix-method/README.md

 This Python code uses Matplotlib library for generating a Dot matrix.
 Make sure you have already installed this feature in you're PC.
-If you have'nt then go to the terminal and enter
+If you haven't then type the following command line in the terminal
-***

     pip install Matplotlib
-***

 Place You're test sequences in the text files labelled as Sequence(1 or 2).txt. and run the code.